agardiner/hfmcmd/README.md

         Scenario: Actual
         Year: %Year%
         Periods: May-July
         Entity:
           - GROUP
           - {LE064.[Base]}
     ```

     In the above example `%Year%` would be replaced with `2012`.

 3. An interactive shell can be started, where commands can be entered at an hfm>
    prompt.
 To enter the shell, start HFMCmd with no arguments, i.e.

     ```
-      HFMCmd.exe
+    HFMCmd
     ```

+## Documentation

+HFMCmd provides extensive online help capabilities, via the Help command.
+* Basic instructions on running HFMCmd can be obtained by running:
+    ```
+    HFMCmd Help
+    ```
+* Help on the available commands can be obtained by running:
+    ```
+    HFMCmd Help Commands
+    ```
+* Help on a specific command can be obtained by running:
+    ```
+    HFMCmd Help <Command>
+    ```

+Additionally, there is a Wiki containing further documentation.
+It can be found
+at [HFMCmd Wiki](https://github.com/agardiner/hfmcmd/wiki).
+This is in the early
+stages of development, but will be added to over time.

 ## Supported Versions of HFM